apollographql/rover-init-starters/add-mcp/MCP_README.md

 **Transform your GraphQL API into AI-accessible tools in under 5 minutes.**

 Give your AI assistant instant access to your GraphQL API through Apollo's Model Context Protocol (MCP) Server.
-No complex setup required.
+Runs your GraphQL API and MCP server together.

-## ⚡ What You'll Get
+## What You'll Get

 Your AI assistant will be able to:
 - **Query your data** ("Show me users from last week")